 Where Does Carvana Get Their Cars?

-In its most recent earnings report, Carvana has stated that most of the vehicles it acquires are sourced from from national used-car auctions as well as directly from customers who sell their car to the company.
+In its most recent earnings report, Carvana has stated that most of the vehicles it acquires are sourced from national used-car auctions as well as directly from customers who sell their car to the company.

 Acquiring directly from customers has two major advantages for the company, namely removing auction fees as well as being able to buy up a more diverse set of vehicles.
 This gives customers on their platform more choice.